BrennanDuffey/ideaBox/README.md

 ## Setup

-View <a href="https://github.com/lynnerang/lr-comp-challenge-2">here</a> on my GitHub.
+View <a href="xxxxxxx">here</a> on my GitHub.

-OR

-Download and unzip the dlr-comp-challenge-2.zip file, and open the index.html file to view the website.

 ## License

-All credit goes to Turing School of Software for providing the project specifications and website design.
+The project specifications and website design were provided by Turing School of Software.